 For more information about LDI including the program learning outcomes, please click here.

 - Participants in the program must possess current CPhA membership in one of the following categories: Pharmacist, Retired Pharmacist, Pharmacy Technician, Associate, or Joint Membership.
-Student members are eligible to apply for the program as long as they are scheduled to graduate during the program year.
+Student members in their final year of school are eligible to apply for the program as long as they can attend all four sessions.

-- Applicants must honor a commitment to attend EVERY in-person session.
-For 2014, these sessions have been scheduled as follows:
+- Applicants must honor a commitment to attend EVERY in-person session (tenative):

 Tuition for the entire yearlong program is $1,850 for CPhA members and $2,250 for non-members.
 (One year of membership is included in the non-member rate).
-For 2014, CPhA is generously providing 18 select participants with scholarships to cover all tuition costs except for a $300 nonrefundable deposit ($700 for nonmembers) which must be paid by participants within 10 calendar days of being notified of their acceptance to the program.
-Upon successful completion of the yearlong program (which includes attendance at all four in person session), CPhA will apply the value of the deposit (up to $300) towards the graduate’s registration fee for the 2015 West Coast Pharmacy Exchange.
+For 2016, CPhA is generously providing 18 select participants with scholarships to cover all tuition costs except for a $400 nonrefundable deposit ($800 for nonmembers - this includes 1 year CPhA membership) which must be paid by participants within 14 calendar days of being notified of their acceptance to the program.
+Upon successful completion of the yearlong program (which includes attendance at every live session and Leadership Weekend), CPhA will apply the value of the deposit (up to $400) towards the graduate’s registration fee for the 2017 West Coast Pharmacy Exchange.

 While tuition includes light meals and refreshments associated with the in-person sessions, participants are responsible for any associated travel, hotel and outside meal costs.
 As such, they are encouraged to seek reimbursement or sponsorship from other entities (employer, local association, etc.).